wtbates99/pandas-monday/README.md

 1. Going to your Monday.com account
 2. Clicking on your avatar in the bottom left
-3. Going to Admin > API
+3. Going to Developer > API
 4. Generating a new token

 ## Usage Examples